 - With the levels-of-work concept, you can better match your language to those of your prospects.

 - As you see patterns be aware of ‘weak signals’ or ‘strong attractors’ that will point to future progress + regress in your work

 - Within organizations, make an effort to keep the hierarchy robust to support the work that has to get done.

 - When we over lean, or the ‘leanification’ of work removes the multiple feedback points (stories, experiences, slack) you can access.
 And that decreases the number of patterns you can see and make sense of, therefore reducing your ability to change with the market.

-As the environment changes (and it will continuously change), sales and marketing professionals are the narrators, story-tellers, and sense-makers.
+As the environment changes (and will continuously change), sales and marketing professionals are the narrators, storytellers, and sense-makers.

 ‘The future is already here – it’s just not evenly distributed’ (William Gibson) — YOU are the one who attracts or repels how that distribution affects your products and services.